How I Made $3300 This Month As A Fashion Blogger | Income Report

 Net Earnings: $3044

-Hostgator is a hosting site which is very affordable and a must have if you’re thinking of starting a blog or you already have a blog and need to be self hosted.
-It’s only $2.75 / mo through my special link to have your own blog up and running and self hosted.
+Bluehost is a hosting site which is very affordable and a must have if you’re thinking of starting a blog or you already have a blog and need to be self hosted.
+It’s only $2.95 / mo through my special link to have your own blog up and running and self hosted.

-If you’re not technical, that isn’t a problem – Hostgator has staff available 24/7 to help you out with any problems that you have with your website.
-I’m a regular face on their chatroom!
+So, if you’re not technical, that isn’t a problem!
+In addition to that, Bluehost has staff available 24/7 to help you out with any problems that you have with your website.

-You can easily monetise your blog when you’re with Hostgator and they offer cheap web hosting for all blogging niches.
+You can easily monetise your blog when you’re with Bluehost as they offer cheap web hosting for all blogging niches.

 Read These Next: